 When designing your custom wood door, it’s important to understand all of your options, including what type of wood will best fit your needs.
 The decision does not always boil down to look and feel alone, but rather functionality and durability as well.

-At Vintage Homes and Millwork, we believe in educating our customers throughout the building process so that they can make the best decisions while designing their custom door.
+At Vintage Millwork and Restoration, we believe in educating our customers throughout the building process so that they can make the best decisions while designing their custom door.
 This includes exploring which type of wood is best for your door’s intended use.
 We offer many wood types with pros and cons associated with each of them.

 Difference Between Softwood and Hardwood

 Before you determine which wood type is best for your project, it’s important to know the difference between hard and softwoods.
 Most people assume that hardwood means a more durable wood, but this is not always the case.
 These terms refer to the origin and structure of the tree from which the wood comes from.

 Hardwood comes from trees with enclosed seeds or flowering plants, such as apple trees or trees with acorns.
 Some examples include birch, mahogany, maple, oak, and walnut.
 Hardwood also has pores, which contribute to the wood’s grain pattern and make the wood dense and more fire resistant.
 Most hardwoods tend to be dark red, rich brown, or white in color, and they are used for more durable construction projects like hardwood flooring or decking.

 Softwood comes from trees with uncovered seeds that blow away and keep their needles all year-round.
 Some examples include cedar, pine, redwood, and spruce.
 Softwood tends to be yellow or reddish in color.
 Softwood trees are generally less expensive and are used for things like timber, Christmas trees, or paper production.

 Now that you have a better understanding of the difference between a hard and softwood, let’s review the many popular types of wood we offer for our custom doors.